-Drug pricing is likely to be a top priority for Congress and the White House in 2019 Bookmark has been added
+Drug pricing is likely to be a top priority for Congress and the White House in 2019 has been saved

 Drug pricing is likely to be a top priority for Congress and the White House in 2019